kitnil/awesome/README.md

 - [dockerfiles](https://github.com/Wonderfall/dockerfiles) - Discontinued.
 Fork at your will.
 - [tmuxifier](https://github.com/jimeh/tmuxifier) - Tmuxify your Tmux.
 Powerful session, window & pane management for Tmux.
 - [sshLooter](https://github.com/mthbernardes/sshLooter) - Script to steal passwords from ssh.
-- [docksal](https://github.com/docksal/docksal) - Unified, Docker 🐳 powered web development environment  for macOS, Windows, and Linux
+- [docksal](https://github.com/docksal/docksal) - Unified, Docker 🐳 powered web development environments  for macOS, Windows, and Linux
 - [ansible-interactive-tutorial](https://github.com/turkenh/ansible-interactive-tutorial) - Interactive Ansible tutorials with dead simple setup via Docker
 - [sshcommand](https://github.com/dokku/sshcommand) - Turn SSH into a thin client specifically for your app
 - [streisand](https://github.com/StreisandEffect/streisand) - Streisand sets up a new server running your choice of WireGuard, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, or a Tor bridge.
 It also generates custom instructions for all of these services.
 At the end of the run you are given an HTML file with instructions that can be shared with friends, family members, and fellow activists.